jonhue/notifications-rails/notification-settings/README.md

 end
 ```

----

 ## Configuration

-You can configure NotificationSettings by passing a block to `configure`.
+You can configure notification-settings by passing a block to `configure`.
 This can be done in `config/initializers/notification-settings.rb`:

 ```ruby
 NotificationSettings.configure do |config|